johncheetham/othelloTk/README.rst

 To display debug messages use the -debug flag:

-    'python run.py -debug'
+    python run.py -debug
- or 'othelloTk -debug' if installed
+    (or othelloTk -debug if installed)

 If the engine is taking too long to move you can use ctrl-m to make it move instantly.
 Use the time control menu option to set the time to move.